Mists of Pandaria is releasing next week.

 I greatly enjoyed Bayonetta.
 However, the game grew linearly in both difficulty and epicness.
 The reaction times required to beat each incoming boss also increased.
 The result was that my hands were seized up in painful cramps that forced me to regularly put the game down.
 Furthermore, the story events that took place in the game keep accelerating into absurdity.
 Youtube “Bayonetta Final Boss” if you don’t care about spoilers.

+Players hated the original rested system, complaining it did all of the above.
+Some design teams would have panicked and removed the system.
+However, resistance to an idea doesn’t always mean the idea is wrong.
+Instead, they rebuilt the system to give a 100% bonus while rested, rather than a 50% penalty while exhausted.
 The LFG/LFR/LFD systems all use it – granting you a ton of rewards for the first completion of a dungeon, raid or battleground.
 Then far smaller rewards for continuing to play.